Cosmoon/AutoTrinketSwitcher/README.md

 AutoTrinketSwitcher
 ====================

-Smart Classic Era trinket management with an in‑game menu, priority queues, manual overrides, and a compact options window.

 What it does
 - Auto switch: Out of combat, equips the highest‑priority ready trinket for each slot.
 - Preemptive return: When your top priority becomes “switch‑ready” (≤30s), it preempts lower priority.